MaestSi/MetaKraken2/README.md

 Inputs:

 * \<kraken2_db\>: kraken2 database you want to build.
-Possible choices are: archaea, bacteria, plasmid, viral, human, fungi, plant, protozoa, nr, nt, UniVec, UniVec_Core.
+Possible choices are: standard, archaea, bacteria, plasmid, viral, human, fungi, plant, protozoa, nr, nt, UniVec, UniVec_Core.
 You can include multiple libraries at once by delimiting them with double quotes (e.g. "archea bacteria")
 * \<threads\>: maximum number of threads to use

 Output: